-Welcome to SQL Server 2012 for beginners.
-This tutorial has been written for those who are interested in learning how to create solutions with Microsoft SQL Server 2012, but have no prior knowledge of SQL Server 2012.
+This Microsoft SQL Server tutorial has been written for those who are interested in learning how to create solutions with Microsoft SQL Server 2012, but have no prior knowledge of it.
 You may well have had exposure to other database management systems (DBMSs), such as MySQL, Oracle, or Microsoft Access, but SQL Server uses different interfaces and has a different way of working compared to much of the competition.

 The aim of this tutorial is to bring you quickly up to a level at which you are developing competently with SQL Server 2012.
 This tutorial is specifically dedicated to beginners and to those who at this stage wish to use only SQL Server 2012.
 You may find this tutorial useful for understanding the basics of other database management systems in the marketplace, especially when working with T-SQL.
 Many DBMSs use an ANSI-standard SQL, so moving from SQL Server to Oracle, Sybase, etc. after reading this tutorial will be a great deal easier.